spdx/schema-to-java/README.md

  2. The ```ModelObject.java``` class in ```src/main/source-code/org/spdx/library/model``` is to be modified.
 The new ModelObject.java class will be completely taken from ```https://github.com/spdx/Spdx-Java-Library/blob/master/src/main/java/org/spdx/library/model/ModelObject.java```

- 3. Creat a class ```ClassHolderHelper``` to access methods of AST.
+ 3. Create a class ```ClassHolderHelper``` to access methods of AST.
 This will help in calling and reusing the AST methods to complete our above task.
 For referrence view the code in ```side-project/ClassHolderHelper```.

  4. Compile the SPDXClassDecorator.java and run by <I>**```$ mvn install```**</I>.